MohamedHossameldenhabishie/js-project/readme.md

-#App To show Data From Api
+# App To show Data From Api

+Learn how to use `fetch`